 Metoclopramide acts to stimulate the bowel muscle back into action.
 Once the normal motility is restored, the fluid in the stomach will pass downstream, and vomiting should stop.
 Metoclopramide is available in tablet form and an oral syrup.
 It is also available as an injection that your veterinarian will administer under the skin, especially if vomiting is a concern.

 Sucralfate for dog nausea

-Dogs with ulcers, as either a primary problem or secondary to another issue, will often vomit due to their stomach lining being eroded and feeling nauseous constantly.
-Carafate is a chalky substance that is given as a pill or in an oral suspension that acts to coat the stomach and buffer the tissue from the stomach acids.
-This allows the tissue to heal and decrease the nausea that causes vomiting.
+Dogs with ulcers as either a primary problem or secondary to another issue will often vomit due to their stomach lining being eroded and feeling nauseous constantly.
+Sucralfate, also known as Carafate, is a chalky substance that is given as a pill or in an oral suspension that acts to coat the stomach and buffer the tissue from the stomach acids.
+This allows the tissue to heal and decreases the nausea that causes vomiting.
 It can be given up to four times a day.

 Sucralfate should be given by mouth on an empty stomach.
 Do not administer it at the same time as other medications, as sucralfate may inhibit their absorption.
 This medication should take effect within one to two hours; however, the effects may not be visibly noticeable right away.
 Sucralfate does have a few side effects.
 The most commonly reported side effect is constipation.
 Vomiting has also been reported.